Nomadic conflict: Climate change and land degradation

 Desertification in the Sahel, where much of the present-day conflicts between herders and farmers takes place, is expanding southward by about 1400 square miles a year.
 Climate change has apparently exacerbated land degradation, which leads to more competition over grazing areas.

 History

 Malti Malik summarises relationships and inter-dependencies between sheep-herders and sedentary farmers in Mari, a city-state on the Euphrates (in present-day Syria) which flourished between 2900 and 1759 BCE.
 The "nomadic groups included the Akkadians, Amorites, Assyrians and Aramaeans. [...]
 Some of them gained much power and succeeded in establishing their own rule.
 For example, the kings of Mari were Amorites."
 Interactions included trade and employment (as harvest workers or hired soldiers) as well as "robbing and plundering".

-Similarly, in the 13th century CE nomadic Mongols subjugated many of the agriculture-based states of Eurasia and founded the Mongol Empire.

 Examples

+Bolivia

+The colonization and incorporation to the Bolivian state of the lands of the Ava Guarani people from the 1850s to the early 20th century had aspects of a farmer–herder conflict.
+Non-indigenous settlement in eastern Chuquisaca was motivated by an expansion of cattle ranching contributing to a conflict between settlers and the maize-farming Ava Guaraní to assume aspects of a farmer–herder conflict.